3 Key Project and Portfolio Reports on SharePoint

 Team members prefer to focus on their tasks on a particular project, while senior executives will hone in on the high-level status of many projects.

-Make project reports useful to everyone involved in the project by getting rid of clutter and providing them with the right project reports, with relevant data, at the right time.
+Make role-based project reports useful to everyone involved in the project by getting rid of clutter and providing them with the right project reports, with relevant data, at the right time.

-For the rest of this post, I will look at three main roles in a project team and the key project reports each audience is likely looking for.
+For the rest of this post, we will look at three main roles in a project team and the key role-based project reports each audience is likely looking for.

 3 Key Project and Portfolio Reports on SharePoint On-Premises